graeme-a-stewart/atlasgit/README.md

 re-run on the same set of tag content files it will _update_ the trunks of each imported package to the latest revision if the `--processtrunk` option is given (by default it is not - only tagged packages are imported).

+#### Optional source file manipulations

+`--licensefile` - License file that will be added to C++ and python code on import (use the `--licenseexceptions` file to exclude source files from having a license added - see the default `atlaslicense-exceptions.txt` for some examples of what and why).

+`--uncrustify` - An [uncrustify](http://uncrustify.sourceforge.net/) configuration file
+that will be used to reformat C++ sources before import.
+It is recommended to use the default `uncrustify-import.txt` for consistency in the offline code base.

 ### Construct a master branch